AlbanyCompSci/aeries-api/README.md

 # README
 New incarnation of an Aeries API (to go along with the districts new version of Aeries).
 Currently, only finds gradebook.
-Run by executing Main.py with email and password in file MyLoginData in the form

-email\n
-password

-can also be generated with ./setLoginData.sh
+Please run using aeries-cli, which can be found at DavidHarrison/aeries-cli.
+However, it is possible to run by adding a few lines to Main.py to call get() on execution.

-## Todo
+## TODO
 - **clean up code**
 - check for edge case bugs
 - decide on how to deal with blank fields (None/null type, '' string, 'blank' string etc.)